MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 He is the leader of the party which wins the most seats in the general elections

 4. What’s the difference between the British and the US Cabinet?
+  The president of the united states need's the Senate approval for his nominees while the prime minister's appointees ned no approval but need to be currently serving in
 5. Who has the power to make and approve laws in USA (legislative + executive power)?

 6. How many Chambers are the British and the American Governments composed of?
 What are they?